MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/5-Paging/README.md

 ```

 ## Implementing Paging for TripPin
-We're going to make the following changes to our extension:
+You're now going to make the following changes to your extension:

 1. Import the common `Table.GenerateByPage` function
-2. Add a `GetAllPagesByNextLink` function which uses [`Table.GenerateByPage`](../../../HelperFunctions.md#tablegeneratebypage) to glue all pages together
+2. Add a `GetAllPagesByNextLink` function that uses [`Table.GenerateByPage`](../../../HelperFunctions.md#tablegeneratebypage) to glue all pages together
 3. Add a `GetPage` function that can read a single page of data
 4. Add a `GetNextLink` function to extract the next URL from the response
 5. Update `TripPin.Feed` to use the new page reader functions

+>[!Note]
->**Note:** As stated earlier in this tutorial, paging logic will vary between data sources.
->The implementation here tries to break up the logic into functions that should be reusable
->for sources that use 'next links' returned in the response.
+> As stated earlier in this tutorial, paging logic will vary between data sources.
+The implementation here tries to break up the logic into functions that should be reusable for sources that use _next links_ returned in the response.

 ### Table.GenerateByPage
 The `Table.GenerateByPage` function can be used to efficiently combine multiple 'pages' of data